Azure/PyRIT/doc/code/architecture.md

 The scoring engine is a component that gives feedback to the orchestrator on what happened with the prompt.
 This could be as simple as "Was this prompt blocked?" or "Was our objective achieved?"

 Ways to contribute: Check out our [scoring docs](./scoring.ipynb) and [code](../../pyrit/score/).
-Is there data you want to use to make decisions or anyalyze?
+Is there data you want to use to make decisions or analyze?

 ## Memory